sudo-pavlus/sudo-pavlus/README.md

 ## Hi there 👋
+My name is Ibrahim and I am freshman in Bilkent Univercity.
+My department is Computer Science.

 <!--
 **sudo-pavlus/sudo-pavlus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.